J.N. “Ding” Darling

-When visiting Sanibel Island, you will get a great sense of “Olde Florida,” where generations of shell-seekers have found a bounty of shells wash up on the shore from seas all around the world.
-(The photo shows some we collected there.)
+The J.N.
+Ding Darling National Wildlife Refuge is on the Florida literary trail because of its namesake.
+It is also known for excellent bird-watching.
+When visiting quaint Sanibel Island where the refuge is located, you will get a palpable sense of “Olde Florida,” where generations of shell-seekers have found a bounty of shells wash up on the shore from seas all over the world.
+(The photo below shows some we collected there.)

 The shells carpet the beach so be sure to wear sturdy shoes.
 Leave flip-flops behind.
 Shell collectors favor the early morning to find the most exotic shells near the shoreline.

 UPDATE (01/25/23): Sanibel Island is in recovery from Hurricane Ian and has limited access.

 Sanibel Island is the first stop on Florida Author Adventures Trail #3.